 Admission to the program does not guarantee fitness to remain in the program.
 Only those students who meet program standards will be allowed to continue in the program.
 Students pursuing a Master of the Arts in Mental Health Counseling (MAMHC) must meet fitness to practice standards that are assessed by faculty throughout the program.
 These standards include demonstration of emotional and mental fitness in their interaction with others as well as conformance with codes of professional counseling associations and of the state of Tennessee.
 Students who fail to demonstrate fitness or conformance to appropriate codes may be asked to enter into a remediation plan in order to remain in the program.
 If a remediation plan is developed, students must demonstrate satisfactory remediation prior to being allowed to proceed toward graduation.
-In rare Belmont University MHC-MCHC Student Handbook 2018-2019.
-Copyright 2018 by the College of Pharmacy and Health Sciences at Belmont University.
-All rights reserved.
-Information subject to revision.
-Revised March 20, 2024.

-cases, a student's ability to practice may exceed remediation and a recommendation for dismissal from the program is possible.
+In rare cases, a student's ability to practice may exceed remediation and a recommendation for dismissal from the program is possible.